Chart Color Schemes

 Warriewood's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-This compares to 74.1% across Greater Sydney and a national average of 55.3%.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 6.8 and 6.7% of residents respectively.
-A total of 73.7% of residents declare themselves completely clear of medical ailments compared to 72.8% across Greater Sydney.
-The area has 18.8% of residents aged 65 and over, which consists of 1,649 people.
-This is lower than the 24.1% in Greater Sydney but requires more attention than the broader population.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 6.8% and 6.7% of residents respectively.
+73.7% of residents declare themselves completely clear of medical ailments, compared to 72.8% across Greater Sydney.
+Warriewood has 18.8% of residents aged 65 and over (1,715 people), which is lower than the 24.1% in Greater Sydney but requires more attention than the broader population.

 Frequently Asked Questions - Health